-Facial recognition firm Clearview AI tells investors it is seeking massive expansion beyond law enforcement
+Facial recognition firm Clearview AI tells investors it’s seeking massive expansion beyond law enforcement

 Its relatively modest valuation, tech experts suggest, could be a reflection of the saturated market for facial recognition algorithms, the company’s legal precarity, or the fact that its biggest selling point, its vast facial-data cache, has been called “illegitimately obtained.”

 The company said in the presentation it could “revolutionize” how workers in the gig economy are screened and be used to evaluate people on apps used for dating or finding babysitters, house cleaners or repair contractors.
-Clearview officials said in a statement that Airbnb, Lyft and Uber have “expressed interest” in its technology for verifying people’s identities.

 The presentation included the logos for a number of different companies, including Airbnb, Lyft and Uber, and Ton-That said they were “examples of the types of firms that have expressed interest in Clearview’s facial recognition technology for the purposes of consent-based identity verification, since there are a lot of issues with crimes that happen on their platforms.”